 LATE: Being late for reasons like: "I slept in", "I missed the bus" even with parental/guardian consent, is not acceptable.
-Students who are late to class will be issued an electronic "Late Slip" will through Edsby.
+Students who are late to class will be issued an electronic "Late Slip" through Edsby.
 Students will be counseled by their classroom teacher on their first 3 lates.
-On the 4th late, parents/guardians will be notified to help resolve the problem.
-Progressive Discipline will be assigned to remedy the situation.
+On the 4th late, a letter will be sent home.
+On the 5th late the student will be sent to the Attendance office for a late slip to gain admittance to class.
+This includes every late thereafter.
+Late 6,7,8 in a single course will result in a detention.
+Persistent lateness (late 9+ in a single course) will result in progressive discipline up to and including contact with your parents and may result in suspension.